wanghaisheng/applimode-pwa/docs/macos.md

   }
 ]
 -->
-* Open your [Firebase console](https://console.firebase.google.com/) in your web browser.
+* Open or go to your [Firebase console](https://console.firebase.google.com/) in your web browser.
 * Click your project.
 * Click **Storage** (on the left sidebar).
-* Click the Copy folder path icon (to the right of the URL starting with **gs://**) to copy your cloud storage bucket.
+* Click the Copy folder path icon (to the left of the URL starting with **gs://**) to copy your cloud storage bucket.
 ![fb-storage-head](https://github.com/mycalls/applimode-examples/blob/main/assets/fb-storage-head.png?raw=true)
 * Go back to your Google Cloud console.
 * Run the following commands in the shell at the bottom.